stephanie-K/practitioner-stories/_docs/SD-work-contributions/challenges.md

 - [Gaps in how we procure service design](#gaps-in-how-we-procure-service-design)
 - [Gaps in applying service design approaches](#gaps-in-applying-service-design-approaches)

-<h2 class="top-line">Relationship between the public and the third sector - an abysss between them</h2>
+<h2 class="top-line" id="relationship-between-the-public-and-the-third-sector---an-abysss-between-them">Relationship between the public and the third sector - an abysss between them</h2>

 ![screenshot of the part of the big Miro board showing the post it for this theme of the research](/practitioner-stories/images/SDwork/SDwork-chall1.png)
 <p><a href="https://miro.com/app/board/o9J_ldOzA14=/?moveToWidget=3074457352333735904&cot=14" target="_blank">Access the part of the Miro Board represented in the image</a></p>